 Cadw sites:

-, Plas Mawr, Caernarfon Castle, Harlech Castle and St Davids Bishop's Palace are in the care of Cadw.
+, Plas Mawr, Castell Caernarfon (Caernarfon Castle), Castell Harlech (Harlech Castle) and St Davids Bishop's Palace are in the care of Cadw.
 Register with the Cadw Tour Operator Scheme (CTOS) to become a member of Cadw’s online group booking scheme.
 Members benefit from preferential trade rates and discounts, complimentary admission for your tour leader, complimentary introductions to Cadw monuments, enhanced information for existing tours and invoicing following your visit.
 Travel Trade Explorer Passes can also be purchased.
 Please contact Cadwcommercial@gov.wales.

 Day one